In a mixing cup, add the broth and red sauce and combine.

 Repeat until all the masa and sauce are fully incorporated and have a smooth & silky batter.

 To test when the masa is ready, add a dollop of it in a glass with cold water: if it floats, then it's ready.Note: What if the masa doesn't float?
 Just continue kneading the masa for a few more minutes.
 This will make it more fluffy and eventually will float.

 To Assemble The Tamales

-Scoop some masa onto one large or two overlapping smaller husks and smear it with a spoon.
+Scoop about a ¼ cup masa into one large or two overlapping smaller husks and smear it with a small spatula or back of a spoon.

-Add about 1/4 cup of shredded beef, 1 potato slice & olives.
+Add about 2 to 3 tablespoons of shredded meat, 1 potato slice & olives (optional).